hrzndhrn/rewrite/README.md

 # Rewrite

-A higher level API to rewrite sources in an Elixir project with [`sourceror`](https://github.com/doorgan/sourceror).
+An API for rewriting sources in an Elixir project.
+Powered by sourceror.
+[`sourceror`](https://github.com/doorgan/sourceror).